 Empirical Research

-Anne Hewitt, ‘Universities as internship regulators: Evidence from Australia’ in Andrew Stewart, Rosemary Owens, Anne Hewitt & Niall O’Higgins (eds), Internships, Employability and the Search for Decent Work Experience, ILO and Edward Elgar, (forthcoming 2021)
+Anne Hewitt, ‘Universities as internship regulators: Evidence from Australia’ in Andrew Stewart, Rosemary Owens, Niall O’Higgins & Anne Hewitt (eds), (2021) Internships, Employability and the Search for Decent Work Experience, ILO and Edward Elgar, (available open access at https://www.e-elgar.com/shop/gbp/internships-employability-and-the-search-for-decent-work-experience-9781800885035.html)

 Alysia Blackham, Empirical Research and Workplace Discrimination Law (Brill Research Perspectives Series on Comparative Discrimination Law, 2019, Brill).